Get alerts of updates about «MERS - travel advice»

 MERS - travel advice

 Middle East respiratory syndrome coronavirus (MERS-CoV) circulates among dromedary camels in the Middle East.
-The virus can cause acute respiratory infections.
-Most cases of MERS have originated in Saudi Arabia.
+The virus can cause acute and severe respiratory infections.
+Most cases of MERS have occurred in Saudi Arabia.
 A few have been diagnosed in Europe, either because they were transferred to a European country for intensive care, or because they became ill after staying in the Arabian Peninsula.
-In some countries, it has also been transmitted to close contacts, including other patients and staff in hospitals.
+In some countries, it has also been transmitted to close contacts, also in hospitals.

-The disease has been confirmed in patients who have been travelling to or living in the following countries in the Middle East:
+The disease has been detected among patients who have been travelling to or living in the following countries in the Middle East:

 - Saudi Arabia

-The infection has been confirmed in people in France, England, Germany, Italy, Greece, the Netherlands, Austria, Tunisia, Algeria, Malaysia, the Philippines, the USA and Turkey who have returned from the Middle East.
+The disease has also been detected among people in France, the United Kingdom, Germany, Italy, Greece, the Netherlands, Austria, Turkey, Tunisia, Algeria, Malaysia, the Philippines, South Korea, China, Thailand and the United States who have returned from the Middle East.

 No travel restrictions

-Advice about travel restrictions to some of the countries where MERS-CoV is reported has not been given.
-Neither the EU nor the World Health Organization have advised against travel to the region.
+No advice has been given about travel restrictions to any of the countries where MERS-CoV is registered.
+Neither the EU nor the World Health Organization advises against travel to the region.

 After travel to the Middle East